itskenethb/webkit/README.md

 ### CSSFontFace branch

 The CSSFontFace implementation includes the CSSFontFace UAF userland path, shared memory/read-write/ROP helpers, Lapse and Poops exploit chains, PS4 kernel support, firmware-specific kernel patches, and a terminal-style status logger.
 The `stable` and `latest` directories are intentionally parallel so they can be cached and served independently.

 The CSS control panel is kept small and predictable for the PS4 browser: exploit output, chain selection, Jailbreak, and Auto Jailbreak.
 The radio-chain focus styling uses the broadly supported `:focus` selector so controller navigation remains visibly highlighted on the older PS4 browser engine.

+### Slopkit branch

+The Slopkit implementation includes the Slopkit UAF userland path, shared memory/read-write/ROP helpers, Lapse and Poops exploit chains, PS4 kernel support, firmware-specific kernel patches, and a terminal-style status logger.
+The `stable` and `previous` and `Variation 1` and `Varation 2` directories are intentionally parallel so they can be cached and served independently.

+The CSS control panel is kept small and predictable for the PS4 browser: exploit output, chain selection, Jailbreak, and Auto Jailbreak.
+The radio-chain focus styling uses the broadly supported `:focus` selector so controller navigation remains visibly highlighted on the older PS4 browser engine.